Passiflora (Passion Vine)

 • Anxiety Relief: European herbalists recorded its effectiveness for nervous restlessness and everyday worry.
 Gentle infusions became popular during stressful times.
 Blending with honey, Melissa officinalis (lemon balm), or Lavandula angustifolia (lavender) improved both taste and calming effects.

 • Nervine Tonic: Traditional healers valued this nervine for supporting the nervous system.
-Women often turned to it during emotional challenges, monthly cycles, or life changes.
-Regular use was thought to build mental strength and emotional balance.
+Women often turned to it during emotional challenges, monthly cycles, or life transitions.
+Regular use was thought to build mental resilience over time.

 • Digestive Comfort: Folk traditions used Passion Vine for stomach troubles linked to nervous tension.
 Practitioners combined it with Matricaria chamomilla (chamomile), mint, or fennel for broader digestive support.